Is Your Organization Compatible with Millennials?

-Drawing on our book research, we have developed a Workplace Genome Platform.
-It's an asssessment and a year's worth of support that will enable you to create an organization that is compatible with Millennials.
+Drawing on our book research, we have developed the Workplace Genome culture assessment.
+It's an assessment that will help you to create an organization that is compatible with Millennials.

 The Millennials are the largest generation in our history.
 They will become the largest segment of the workforce, and they will become the dominant consumer group.
 That is inevitable.
 What's NOT inevitable is your relevance to them.